Lectures on LHC Physics: LHC phenomenology

 \subsubsection{Fat jets}

 Starting from the way the experiments at the Tevatron and the LHC search for bottom jets, including several detailed requirements on the content of such jets, the question arises if we can look for other \underline{heavy objects} inside a jet.
 Such jets involving heavy particles and (usually) a large geometrical size are referred to as fat jets.
+For example, looking for boosted top quarks a fat jet algorithm will try to distinguish between two splitting histories, where we mark the massive splittings from boosted top decays:

+The splittings inside the light--flavor jet are predicted by the soft and collinear QCD structure.
+The splittings in the top decays differ because some of the particles involved have masses.
+This is the jet substructure pattern a fat jet algorithm looks for.

-Three main motivations lead us into the direction of fat jets: first, dependent on our physics model heavy objects like $W$ bosons or top quarks might be boosted enough to fit into a regular jet of angular size $R \lesssim 0.7$.
+Three main motivations lead us into the direction of fat jets: first, dependent on our physics model heavy objects like $W$ bosons or top quarks will be boosted enough to fit into a regular jet of angular size $R \lesssim 0.7$.
 Secondly, a jet algorithm might include hadronic decay products which we would not trust to include in a regular mass reconstruction based on reconstructed detector objects.
-And finally, even if only a fraction of the heavy particles we are searching for are sufficiently boosted such an algorithm automatically resolves signal combinatorics known to limit LHC analyses .
+And finally, even if only a fraction of the heavy particles we are searching for are sufficiently boosted such an algorithm automatically resolves signal combinatorics known to limit some LHC analyses .

-At the LHC the experimental situation $p_T/m \gtrsim 1$ we are guaranteed to encounter for electroweak gauge bosons, Higgs bosons, and top quarks.
-The more extreme case of $p_T \gg m$, for example searching for top quarks with a transverse momentum in excess of 1~TeV is unlikely to appear in the Standard Model and will only become interesting if we encounter very heavy resonances decaying to a pair of top quarks.
+At the LHC, we are guaranteed to encounter the experimental situation $p_T/m \gtrsim 1$ for electroweak gauge bosons, Higgs bosons, and top quarks.
+The more extreme case of $p_T \gg m$, for example searching for top quarks with a transverse momentum in excess of 1~TeV, is unlikely to appear in the Standard Model and will only become interesting if we encounter very heavy resonances decaying to a pair of top quarks.
 This is why we focus on the moderate scenario.
+Amusingly, the identification of $W$ and top jets was part of the original paper studying the pattern of splittings $y_{ij}$ defining the $k_T$ algorithm.
+At the time this was mostly a gedankenexperiment to test the consistency of the general $k_T$ algorithm approach.
+Only later reality caught up with it.